ZqDun/PowerEdge_Fan_Speed_Control_PowerShell_Scripts/README.md

 ## Usage Instructions

-Download this project's source code, save the script as `fan_control.ps1`, and ensure PowerShell is launched as an administrator before running.
+1. Download this project's source code, save the script as `fan_control.ps1`, and ensure PowerShell is launched as an administrator before running.
 Execute the script by entering the command: `./fan_control.ps1`
-Then follow the script prompts to input the corresponding information and easily adjust your server fans.
+2. Then follow the script prompts to input the corresponding information and easily adjust your server fans.
+3. If the server experiences a power outage (i.e. complete power loss rather than a normal shutdown or reboot), the IPMI configuration will be lost and the script will need to be run again to reconfigure the fan speeds.
+Normal power cycling while the server is switched on will not affect this.

 ## Frequently Asked Questions
 ### 1. I cannot locate my `ipmitools` directory